kmooney225/Profile-Website-MERN/README.md

 ## Description

-This is a portfolio website I am creating using the MERN stack
+This is a portfolio website I am creating using the MERN stack (Focusing on how to connect React and Node).

 ## Goals